 Sidhbari Chinmaya Tapovan Ashram

-Lush green valley, curvy paths lined with evergreen deodars and oaks, a crisp chill in the air with a backdrop of the majestic snow-capped Dhauladhars for a company, is how one is greeted as we enter this suburb.
 To keep it short, Sidhbari is a post-card perfect village.
-And this is what we were in quest of, as a family!
+And this is what we were in quest of — as a family!

 Childhood memories of meeting Swami Chinmayananda ji

-After all, Mr.Menon was once an advocate and like any good professional, he was awe-inspiring with his words.
-It was but natural that he had a huge following once he took sanyasa and assumed the name of Swami Chinmayananda.
+So, it was but natural that he had a huge following once he took sanyas and assumed the name of Swami Chinmayananda.

-As we entered the aesthetically designed premises in Sidhbari and walked towards the resting place of Chinmayananda or the Mahasamadhi of Gurudev, as it is widely referred to, I could understand why saints from aeons wanted to settle in and around the majestic Dhauladhars.
+As we entered the aesthetically designed premises of the Sidhbari ashram, and walked towards the resting place of Chinmayananda or the Mahasamadhi of Gurudev, as it is widely referred to, I could understand why saints from aeons wanted to settle in and around the majestic Dhauladhars.

-A sense of belonging pervaded me as I looked through the huge glass window of Kerala styled Samadhi structure.
+A sense of belonging pervaded, as I looked through the huge glass window of the Kerala-styled samadhi structure.

-As we exit the premises, the 22-feet gigantic statue of Hanumanji graces us and looks imposing.
-A glimpse of the progeny of the wind God seemed like an apt ending to this spiritual quest of ours as we always ended our morning prayers back in school with chanting of Hanuman Chalisa!
+A glimpse of the progeny of the wind-god Vayu seemed like an apt ending to this spiritual quest of ours, as we always ended our morning prayers back in school days with a chanting of Hanuman Chalisa!